Methodology · Find › Prove › Fix

-From cryptographic discovery to a board-ready migration plan.
+From cryptographic discovery to an enterprise-evidence migration plan.

 No customer telemetry is used.
 5 governed deliverables, maps findings to 15 frameworks.

-Exposed cryptography is mapped, proven under forward threat, and sequenced into a board-ready plan — closing with 5 governed deliverables mapped to 15 frameworks.
+Exposed cryptography is mapped, proven under forward threat, and sequenced into an enterprise-evidence plan — closing with 5 governed deliverables mapped to 15 frameworks.

 5 governed deliverables